Spaghetti code: History

-It is unclear when the phrase spaghetti code was coined; however, a reference appeared in 1972: "The principal motivation behind eliminating the goto statement is the hope that the resulting programs will not look like a bowl of spaghetti." by Martin Hopkins.
+It is unclear when the phrase spaghetti code was coined.
+Martin Hopkins made an early reference to spaghetti in this context in 1972, writing that the "principal motivation behind eliminating the goto statement is the hope that the resulting programs will not look like a bowl of spaghetti."
 In the 1978 book A primer on disciplined programming using PL/I, PL/CS, and PL/CT, Richard Conway described programs that "have the same clean logical structure as a plate of spaghetti", a phrase repeated in the 1979 book An Introduction to Programming he co-authored with David Gries.
 In the 1988 paper A spiral model of software development and enhancement, the term is used to describe the older practice of the code and fix model, which lacked planning and eventually led to the development of the waterfall model.
 In the 1979 book Structured programming for the COBOL programmer, author Paul Noll uses the phrases spaghetti code and rat's nest as synonyms to describe poorly structured source code.

 In the Ada – Europe '93 conference, Ada was described as forcing the programmer to "produce understandable, instead of spaghetti code", because of its restrictive exception propagation mechanism.

 In a 1980 publication by the United States National Bureau of Standards, the phrase spaghetti program was used to describe older programs having "fragmented and scattered files".

 In a 1981 computer languages spoof in The Michigan Technic titled "BASICally speaking...FORTRAN bytes!!", the author described FORTRAN stating that "it consists entirely of spaghetti code".

 Richard Hamming described in his lectures the etymology of the term in the context of early programming in binary codes:

 If, in fixing up an error, you wanted to insert some omitted instructions then you took the immediately preceding instruction and replaced it by a transfer to some empty space.
 There you put in the instruction you just wrote over, added the instructions you wanted to insert, and then followed by a transfer back to the main program.
 Thus the program soon became a sequence of jumps of the control to strange places.
 When, as almost always happens, there were errors in the corrections you then used the same trick again, using some other available space.
 As a result the control path of the program through storage soon took on the appearance of a can of spaghetti.
 Why not simply insert them in the run of instructions?
 Because then you would have to go over the entire program and change all the addresses which referred to any of the moved instructions!
 Anything but that!